s3ansh33p/ATR-Writeups/2024/narrative/guess_the_murderer/README.md

 - Document Destruction

 Findings:
-- Wants to inherit Justine’s fortune
+- Wants to inherit Justine's fortune
 - Got CSO to cover up her finanicial issues
-- Was excluded from Justine’s last will
+- Was excluded from Justine's last will

 ### Bill Gatekeeper